CarlosJoels/PROGRAM-HTTML/README.md

 # Program display

-* Used language and libraries/packages: Python"
+* Used language and libraries/packages: JavaScript"

 # PROGRAM FUNCIONALITY